Train, convert and predict with ONNX Runtime#

 Train a logistic regression#

-The first step consists in retrieving the iris datset.
+The first step consists in retrieving the iris dataset.

 from sklearn.datasets import load_iris